 It is the policy of the city to maintain hours of operation, which make the best use of employees and resources in serving the needs of the public.
-Emergency situations may from time to time necessitate the closure of city offices.
-Such situations shall be determined by the city council after consideration of all facts.
-Essential personnel required to be at work under emergency situations shall receive their normal rate of pay.
+Emergency situations may from time to time necessitate the closure of city offices and facilities.
+Such situations shall be determined by the Mayor and reported or referred to the City Council as may be required by law after consideration of all facts and evaluation of the health, safety and welfare concerns for city employees and citizens.
+During emergency situations, only essential personnel will be required to report to work.
+Essential personnel who work during emergency situations shall receive their normal rate of pay for hours worked.
+Non-essential personnel who are not required to work will not get paid for during an emergency situation when city offices and facilities are closed, however the Mayor may, upon consideration of the emergency situation, require non-essential personnel to work from home or in different schedules in order to provide a safe workplace or accommodate the response to the emergency.

-At times it may become necessary to close individual offices due to limited staffing levels, special departmental meetings, etc. Department closures shall be approved by the city council.
+At times it may become necessary to close individual offices due to limited staffing levels, special departmental meetings, etc. Department closures shall be approved by the Mayor.
 Arrangements shall be made with other departments to handle any emergency situations during the department's closure.
 A skeleton crew shall remain in each department to cover phones and assist the public when at all possible.